 My father’s paternal grandmother lived in John’s Town.
 She was old and frail.
 It was very cold.
 My father and his cousins took turns leaving their homes and sleeping in the bed with her to keep her warm overnight.
 My father was 10 years old the morning he awoke to find his grandmother dead.
 She died of poverty.
 Of too little food and too little heat.
 My father understood his condition.

 Everywhere I lived, people celebrated St. Patrick’s Day.
-I loved it as a kid, and as an adult.
+I loved it as a kid, and I love it as an adult.
 I love the songs and the dancing and general mayhem.
 I loved it before I knew I was Irish.
-I knew my mother’s family was German, and heard all those stories, but for many years I thought I was a Scot because my Aunt Annie had come from Scotland and had a thick accent.
+I had known my mother’s family was German, and heard all those stories, but for many years I thought I was a Scot because my Aunt Annie had come from Scotland and had a thick accent.
 But, she married into our family.
 And, no one discussed my missing grandfather.
 I do not know any of my relatives from his side.

 The ready to fight stayed with my family as it went to Ireland, and on to America.
 As I sing along with the bands on St. Patrick’s Day, I have often said a prayer of thanks that the famine brought my family here.
 Much as I am stricken at the things that happened to those who made the journey, I am grateful for the opportunity it gave me.